Learning from Esther

 However, while the danger is great, there is no avoiding it.
 It is true that a shallow personality that worships God is preferable to a developed personality that does not accept His authority.
 Yet giving up personal development entirely is to give in to the difficulties, thus exemplifying a lack of resolve and ability to cope with them.
 This too would be tragic.

-Our aspiration is to develop the treasured deposit we have received, rather than leave it the way we received it, notwithstanding the risks and dangers involved.
+Our aspiration is to develop the treasured deposit we have received, rather than leaving it the way we received it, notwithstanding the risks and dangers involved.
 If it turns out that we are faced with a choice between a dwarf who worships God and a giant from dor ha-pelaga, then, with a heavy heart, we will choose to be dwarves.
 However, it must be made clear that we do not believe that these are the only two possibilities that face modern man.
 We strive to maximize the tzelem E-lokim within us, to build our personality to the fullest potential latent within it, and to develop our capabilities as much as we can.
 Alongside that, we vigilantly remain aware of our position relative to the Creator of the World, so that our efforts do not bear sour fruits.
 If we indeed reach the conclusion that this delicate balance is impossible, we will abandon our path, with a heavy heart; but the day we would reach that conclusion, Heaven forbid, would be a black and painful day.

 The Sages were aware of the difficult issue described here.
 The Mishna (Avot 3:9) quotes the statement of Rabbi Chanina ben Dosa, "He whose fear of sin takes precedence over his wisdom, his wisdom endures; but he whose wisdom takes precedence over his fear of sin, his wisdom does not endure."
-Take note: he whose wisdom takes precedence over his fear does not only lack fear, but he also loses his wisdom.
+Take note: he whose wisdom takes precedence over his fear does not only lack fear, but also loses his wisdom.

 The precedence of which Rabbi Chanina ben Dosa speaks is not necessarily chronological, but rather psychological and axiological.
 In this statement, Rabbi Chanina sets out a value system that centers on the worship of God, on "fear," which provides direction for the other aspects of one's personality, for the "wisdom."
 A person must not rely on the fact that he was educated as to the fear of God when he was only eight, while he only started to study philosophy at the age of eighteen.
 He must develop his fear of God throughout his life, parallel to all other aspects of his personality, and make sure that his "fear" always takes precedence over his "wisdom."